vuongducphuong/documentation/content/administration/maintain/update.rst

 If you have originally installed Odoo with the "tarball" version (source code archive), you have to replace the installation directory with a newer version.
-First download the latest tarball from Odoo.com.
+First download the latest tarball from leansoft.vn.
 They are updated daily and include the latest security fixes (see step #1) After downloading the package, extract it to a temporary location on your server.

-You will get a folder labelled with the version of the source code, for example "odoo-13.0+e.20190719", that contains a folder "odoo.egg-info" and the actual source code folder named "odoo" (for Odoo 10 and later) or "openerp" for older versions.
+You will get a folder labelled with the version of the source code, for example "odoo-13.0+e.20190719", that contains a folder "odoo.egg-info" and the actual source code folder named "Leansoft" (for Odoo 10 and later) or "openerp" for older versions.
 You can ignore the odoo.egg-info folder.
-Locate the folder where your current installation is deployed, and replace it with the newer "odoo" or "openerp" folder that was in the archive you just extracted.
+Locate the folder where your current installation is deployed, and replace it with the newer "Leansoft" or "openerp" folder that was in the archive you just extracted.

 Be sure to match the folder layout, for example the new "addons" folder included in the source code should end up exactly at the same path it was before.
 Next, watch out for any specific configuration